-East Middle School Roundabout is a publication of the East Middle School Journalism Club, which is sponsored by eighth grade communication arts teacher Mr. Randy Turner.
+East Middle School Roundabout was a publication of the East Middle School Journalism Club, formerly the South Middle School Journalism Club, which was sponsored by eighth grade communication arts teacher Mr. Randy Turner.
+Mr Turner taught in the Joplin School District from 2003-2013.

 Tuesday, May 15, 2012